 The design of the lift towers look rather new.
 Neither Bridge Hunter nor John indicate when this bridge was built.
 Fortunately a comment in Bridge Hunter puts it at 1972.
 The comment also indicates that the previous swing bridge forced the tows to be broken up to pass just a few barges at a time through the narrow channel.
 The lift span is 300' wide.

-That is a long ways for me for a field trip, but I noticed on the satellite image that the US-67 bridge is still a truss bridge.
+That is a long ways for me to travel for a field trip, but I noticed on the satellite image that the US-67 bridge is still a truss bridge.]